Leaside Home Sales Statistics for January 2026 by Jethro Seymour Top Midtown Toronto Real Estate Broker

 For sellers:

-The market has fundamentally shifted.
-Sales volume is down, prices are down about 20%, and homes are taking 42% longer to sell.
+The market has fundamentally shifted from the rapid pace of recent years.
+Homes are now taking an average of 41 days to sell—dramatically longer than the 5 days we saw in January 2025.
 The most successful transactions go to homes that are priced right and presented exceptionally from day one.
 Overpricing leads to extended days on market—and deeper price cuts later.

 Winning seller strategy: